hlt-mt/TM-Anonymizer/README.md

 The person names are extracted using the [DeepPavlov NER tool](https://docs.deeppavlov.ai/en/master/features/models/ner.html).
 It is a hybrid model based on [Multilingual BERT](https://docs.deeppavlov.ai/en/master/features/models/bert.html) adapted for the named entity recognition task.
 Among all the possible types of entities, our tool selects only the persons.

-All the other PIIs are obtained by an in-house software based on regular expressions and language-specific knowledge and patterns.
+All the other PIIs are obtained by in-house software based on regular expressions and language-specific knowledge and patterns.

 The tool is able to extract PIIs in 5 languages: English, Czech, German, Italian, Latvian.
 More languages will be added during the project.